Driver Education School License (how to obtain)

 - Final Examination.
-Submit copy of final exam for approval prior to use.
 A driver education school must administer a final examination to students who have completed all the requirements provided in these rules and any additional requirements imposed by the driver education school.
-The examination must consist of a minimum of 30 questions and the student must correctly answer 80 percent of the questions to pass the examination.
-The Secretary of State shall provide the questions by category which the school must use for the final examination.
+The examination must consist of a minimum of 50 questions and the student must correctly answer 80 percent of the questions to pass the examination.
+The Secretary of State shall provide the questions for the final examination.

 - Inspection of records.
 The Secretary of State may, with or without notice to the driver education school, inspect all school records.
 The school must make such records available to the Secretary of State for inspection.

 - Location.
 The location and address of the school.
 The school owner must immediately advise the Secretary of State, in writing, whenever the location or address of the school changes.

 - Employees.
 The school shall provide the names and addresses of persons employed by the school.
 The school must immediately advise the Secretary of State, in writing, whenever a driver education instructor is hired or leaves the school's employ.